sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     follow the steps mentioned below

 ```
--   git checkout master (if you are not in master branch)
+-   git checkout main (if you are not in main branch)
 -   git reset --hard <topic-start>
 -   (change manifest files to reflect correct domain and route in manifest file like:)
         - route: pal-tracker-sang-shin.apps.evans.pal.pivotal.io
 -   (Do the lab work)
 -   git add-commit -m “my work done”
--   git push origin master -f  (to force the remote master to sync with local master - do not to this in production! :-))
+-   git push origin main -f  (to force the remote main to sync with local main - do not to this in production! :-))
 ```

 ## Save "in progress" work in a personal branch